ThomasMiz/ansible-demo/README.md

 [Ansible](https://docs.ansible.com/ansible/latest/index.html) is an open-source IT automation tool that simplifies configuration management, application deployment, and infrastructure orchestration.
 It uses a simple declarative language based on YAML to describe the desired system configuration and automate complex tasks efficiently.
 Ansible is highly scalable and can manage everything from small single-server setups to large enterprise environments with thousands of nodes.
 Being agentless (unlike [Puppet](https://www.puppet.com/)), it doesn't require additional software on the target nodes, making deployment easy and reducing operational complexity.

+In this project, we created a simple HTTP API server that accesses a distributed database with the aim of showing how Ansible can be used to easily configure the whole setup, as well as apply future updates.

 ## Table of contents[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#table-of-contents)
 - [Introduction ](#introduction-)
 - [Table of contents](#table-of-contents)